quicwg/multipath/draft-ietf-quic-multipath.md

 As specified in {{frames}}, the new frames defined in this document can only be sent in 1-RTT packets.

+The transport parameter negotiation enables incremental deployment of implementations of the multipath extension.

 ## initial_max_path_id Transport Parameter {#nego}

 The new transport parameter is defined as follows: